Magazine Critique Service

 Give yourself objective, outside analyses that can show the decision makers in your organization how to take your content to the next level.
 With our Magazine Critique Service (MCS), you’ll get detailed feedback on specific editorial and design aspects of your publication.

 • Stay ahead of the competition

 • Increase readership

 • Keep your staff on track

-The 2018 Magazine Critique Service will start up in October 2018; for off-season critiques, please email firstname.lastname@example.org for availability.
+The next iteration of the Magazine Critique Service is planned to start up in October 2024; for off-season critiques, please email email@example.com for availability.
 For more details, see the frequently asked questions below.
-To download the MCS order form, click here: Form.

 “I highly recommend the … Critique Service to anyone who wants an unbiased, professional opinion about their publication.The report I received was detailed, thorough, and provided all the information I needed to guide our committee members toward accepting a much-needed redesign — it gave us a roadmap to follow!”